ctc-oss/fapolicy-analyzer/CONTRIBUTING.md

 pip3 install --user pipenv
 ```

-To build and install the bindings run the following from the top level directory of this repository:
+To build and install the bindings, and to start the virtual development environment, run the following from the top level directory of this repository:

 ```{shell}
 make shell